toasterlovin/rpn_party/README.md

   - A `Float` when the stack has a single value.
   - An `Array` of `Floats` when the stack contains more than one value.

+Because RPN evaluation is implemented as a separate class from the CLI, adding additional interfaces (such as reading from a file) or adding RPN evaluation to a separate project is fairly easy.
+All that's required is to handle the three result types (`nil`, single value, and multiple values) and the three error types (zero division, insufficient operands, and unrecognized input).

 # Future Considerations

 - It might make sense to split `RPNParty::Calculator` and `RPNParty::CLI` into